List of supranational environmental agencies

-A variety of supranational environmental agencies, commissions, programs and secretariats exist across the world today.
-Some are global in nature, others regional; they may be multi- or bilateral in character.
-Some are responsible for broad areas of environmental policy, regulation and implementation; others for very specific issue areas.
+A variety of supranational environmental agencies, commissions, programs, and secretariats exist across the world today.
+Some are global in nature, while others are regional; they may be multilateral or bilateral in character.
+Some are responsible for broad areas of environmental policy, regulation, and implementation; others focus on very specific issue areas.
 This article lists notable supranational environmental agencies, by region.